-Having the diagram next to you and looking at it while you study is perfectly ok, you shouldn’t feel guilty about it, although you can think of it as training wheels on a bicycle – you don’t want to have those forever!
+Having the diagram next to you and looking at it while you study is perfectly ok.
+You shouldn’t feel guilty about it, although you can think of it like training wheels on a bicycle – great for learning, but you don’t want to use them forever!

 Just remember that the crucial part is that your hands are doing the work on the guitar, only that way you will start seeing results.

 Now, as for the content of the diagram itself, here are a few basic concepts that you must know beforehand, otherwise you will have a much harder time learning this:

 - Know the 7 musical notes and their order (C D E F G A B; or Do Re Mi Fa Sol La Ti);

 - Understand sharps (#), flats (♭) and enharmonics (notes that have the same pitch but different names, such as C# and D♭)

 - Be aware that each note is separated by one whole tone (two semi-tones) except for E and F, as well as B and C (only one semi-tone apart);

 - Know the notes of every open string on the guitar (eBGDAE);